anuja01/JSInterviewQnA/README.md

 # JSInterviewQnA
-## Interview questions and detailed tutorials
+## Interview questions and detailed illustration

 ### Generators
 ### 1. What is a Generator in Javascript?